The Flumps

-The Flumps is a children's programme, created and written by Julie Holder, and produced for the BBC by David Yates.
-The show was broadcast by the BBC from 1977 to 1988.
+The Flumps is an animated television series, created and written by Julie Holder, and produced for the BBC by David Yates.
+The show was first broadcast by the BBC in 1977.

 Overview

 The plot revolved around the various adventures of a family of furry characters called The Flumps.
 It was created and written by Julie Holder and narrated by Gay Soper.
 The theme tune was played by George Chisholm on the trombone.

 In 1978, the BBC released a record, The Flumps (REC 309), that had 4 stories from the TV series narrated and sung by Gay Soper: "Keep Fit", "Balloons", "Moon Shot" and "Something Different".

 In 2000, The Flumps was released on DVD.
 During early 2008, the theme tune was used in a series of adverts for Auto Trader magazine in the UK.
-These adverts were run again in Q3 2009.